 Shoeboxes delivered a week before Christmas

 The Operation Shoebox program was designed to brighten the holidays for seniors residing in assisted living facilities who would not typically receive visits or gifts over the holidays.
 Penguins staff members from all departments donate beautifully wrapped Christmas gifts contained in shoeboxes.

 Each December, the Penguins team up with the U.S. Marine Corps to host a Toys for Tots collection.
-In the 2019.20 season, together with 96.1 KISS Radio, we were able to raise over $26,000 and stuff 70 school busses full of toys for underprivileged children in our community.
+In 2019, together with 96.1 KISS Radio, we were able to raise over $26,000 and stuff 70 school buses full of toys for underprivileged children in our community.
 To learn more about our efforts for the 2020 holiday season, visit 'Our Events' on our Main Menu and click 'Toy Drive.'
 There, you'll find information about how our collection efforts will grow even further thanks to the Lady Pens!